ahmed4sy/TIA-softwere/README.md

 Options:

 ```
-  "init": It is a folder that contains two files (inp: to insert images, out: to extract images after the program process is complete)
+  "init": It is a folder that contains two folders (inp: to insert images, out: to extract images after the program process is complete)
   "model": The type of engine that will take the texts from the image, and there are three so far.
   "key-api-OCR": Ocr.space private api key.
   "training-type": It is the name of the training file tesseract. ( auto:eng )